installation with npm npm install --save auth0-lock # installation with yarn yarn add auth0-lock

 Single sign on using IP ranges

 In earlier versions of Lock, you could configure an IP range in an Active Directory/LDAP connection.
 You could then use that range to allow integrated Windows Authentication if the user's IP was within the range.
-When this was true, Lock would display a button enabling SSO for that user as shown below.
+When this was true, Lock would display a button that users could click and get redirected to the integrated authentication dialog.

 Lock 11 will default the scope parameter to